 Main Differences Between JPG and JPEG

-- The difference lays in the way Windows versions support file extensions when they don’t have a three-letter format.
+- The difference lies in the way Windows versions support file extensions when they donโt have a three-letter format.
 Some computers may only support jpeg, while others still work with three format extensions.

-- If an image, for example, has .jpeg extension on an old computer, it is automatically shrunk to .jpg to avoid confusion and continue working properly.
+- If an image, for example, has a .jpeg extension on an old computer is automatically shrunk to .jpg to avoid confusion and continue working correctly.

-- Both JPEG and JPG are used for color and photographs but image quality is reduced at the time of compression with JPEG.
+- Both JPEG and JPG are used for colour and photographs, but image quality is reduced at the time of compression with JPEG.
 A way to reduce such effects is by re-editing and re-saving the picture.

-- A way to work with JPEG files without sacrificing quality is to determine the edits and then save them out.
-Also, by doing so, you’ll prevent yourself from saving multiple times.
+- To work with JPEG files without sacrificing quality, determine and save the edits.
+Also, doing so will prevent you from saving multiple times.

-- When it comes to size, JPG is relatively small when compared with other file formats, which makes it feasible at the moment of compression.
+- Regarding size, JPG is relatively tiny compared to other file formats, making it feasible at the moment of compression.
 The image quality is sacrificed when the file is compressed.

-- Poor image quality when the volume is changed can be difficult to perceive by the human eye.
+- When the volume is changed, poor image quality can be difficult to perceive by the human eye.

-- The letters that make up the acronym JPEG corresponds to the full of the name of the company who created the extension Joint Photographic Experts Group.
+- The letters that make up the JPEG acronym correspond to the companyโs full name that created the joint Photographic Experts Group extension.

 - The only visible difference we see in these extensions is the number of characters used.
 JPG so far exists in older versions such as MS-DOS 8.3.
 JPEG does not need to run on this operating system anymore.

-- With new versions, we don’t see such formatting as new systems are using JPEG.
+- We donโt see such formatting with new versions as new systems use JPEG.
 JPG is still in use despite this limitation.

 - New Windows extensions do not have this limitation, but they work in line with the new Windows standards.
 JPG is still popular, but JPGE is gaining ground.